bloxstreet/support/guides/training-guide.md

 **_If they pass, proceed.
 If they fail, tell them why they’ve failed and kick them.
 Be sure to remind them that they can always attend the next session!_**

-### Restocking Explanation Script
-{: .text-blue-000 }
-{: .no_toc }

-**This explanation takes place at the cafe station.**

-**Trainer:** *Congratulations, you have all passed the Cafe Test.
-We will now begin the Restocking Explanation.*

-**Trainer:** *In BloxStreet's store, items can run out of stock.
-As a staff member, it is your responsibility to restock items so guests can have a wonderful experience at the store.*

-**Trainer:** *The first step to restock an item is to find an empty shelf.*

-**Trainer:** *The second step to restock an item is to grab a box from the staff room or from the three restocking carts located near the shelves.
-Then, head back to the empty shelf.*

-**Trainer:** *Keep in mind that you may only grab one box at a time.
-If you wish to grab a maximum of three boxes, feel free to purchase our Triple Boxes gamepass.*

-**Trainer:** *The third step to restock an item is to equip your box.
-Once you have equipped your box, hold "E" for a few seconds.*

-**Trainer:** *The shelf should now be restocked.
-If you are on a mobile device, tap and hold the button that appears when you approach the shelf.*

-**Trainer:** *Once you do that, the red box around the shelf will disappear, and the shelf should be restocked.*

-**Trainer:** *All staff members will receive one point for restocking a shelf.*

-**Trainer:** *If you wish to earn more points for restocking, feel free to purchase one of our point multiplier gamepasses.*

-**Trainer:** *Does anyone have any questions about this explanation?
-Now is the time to ask them.
-A response from every LR is required.*

-**Wait for your LRs to speak.**

-**_If an LR has a question, answer it.
-All LRs must reply when asked if they have any questions._**

-### Pharmacy Explanation Script
-{: .text-blue-000 }
-{: .no_toc }

-**This explanation takes place at the pharmacy section.**

-**Trainer:** *As there are no more questions, we will now move on to the Pharmacy Explanation.*

-**Trainer:** *BloxStreet's store has several departments, and one of them is the pharmacy.*

-**Trainer:** *The pharmacy is located behind the cafe and towards the back of the store.
-At the pharmacy, customers can receive medicine.*

-**Trainer:** *If you are working at the pharmacy and a customer approaches you, be sure to greet them with a friendly greeting.*

-**Trainer:** *Once the customer has selected which medicine they want, it will be your responsibility to find it.*

-**Trainer:** *Click on the medicine behind you and hand it to the customer by pressing 'H' and entering their username.*

-**Trainer:** *If you are on mobile, use the handto system, which is located on the left side of your screen.*

-**Trainer:** *After you have given your customer their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.*

-**Trainer:** *Does anyone have any questions about this explanation?
-Now is the time to ask them.
-A response from every LR is required.*

-**Wait for your LRs to speak.**

-**_If an LR has a question, answer it.
-All LRs must reply when asked if they have any questions._**

-### SubShoppe Explanation Script
-{: .text-blue-000 }
-{: .no_toc }

-**This explanation takes place at the pharmacy section.
-There is no SubShoppe in the Training Center.**

-**Trainer:** *As there are no more questions, we will move on to the explanation relating to BloxStreet's sandwich shop.*

-**Trainer:** *The sandwich shop is located near the pharmacy and towards the back of the store.
-At the sandwich shop, customers can receive delectable sandwiches.*

-**Trainer:** *If you are working at the sandwich shop and a customer approaches you, be sure to greet them with a welcoming greeting.*

-**Trainer:** *Once the customer has selected their toppings for their sandwich, it will be your responsibility to create it.*

-**Trainer:** *Firstly, press the cutting board once to receive access to the bread.*

-**Trainer:** *Secondly, place the desired toppings.
-You can do this by clicking on them individually.*

-**Trainer:** *Finish creating the sandwich by pressing on the cutting board once more.*

-**Trainer:** *Lastly, hand the sandwich to the customer by using the handto and entering their username.
-Wish the customer a great day.*

-**Trainer:** *Does anyone have questions about this explanation?
-Now is the time to ask them.
-A response from every LR is required.*

-**Wait for your LRs to speak.**

-**_If an LR has a question, answer it.
-ALL LRs must reply when asked if they have any questions._**

 ### Register Test Script
 {: .text-blue-000 }